p-24/prometheus_grafana_pods/README.md

 > Kubernetes Cluster to monitor internet urls and provide Prometheus metrics via Grafana

 This Project is extension from https://github.com/p-24/prometheus_api_metrics
+* Separate pods created for Prometheus and Grafana
+* They have been accessed via Ingress rules

 ## Getting started